tiagomms/DarkLightVR_UnityXRInteractionToolkit/README.md

 It took me 3 months to complete - 1 month and a half to learn 3D modelling, making the character and scenes, the rest for VR Development.
 (This project, like the rest of the Udacity's VR Nanodegree course was made after working hours)

+### Project Build
+You may play on HTC Vive by [downloading the folder on Dropbox](https://www.dropbox.com/sh/4hktod639eueemv/AAAfyTlfHk_4ZMPLe-ir-DKpa?dl=0)

 ### Links for the Videos
 [Achievements Video](https://youtu.be/XA2Kf8NQ304)
 [Walkthrough Video](https://www.youtube.com/watch?v=F715ByCz954)